dmentipl/multigrain/README.md

 jupyter nbextension enable --py widgetsnbextension
 ```

+Note: there is also a conda environment file `environment_exact.yml` with the exact packages used to produce the manuscript.

 Results
 -------

-We use Phantom version [`666da9e8`](https://github.com/danieljprice/phantom/commit/666da9e892cb3f2d9f89e132504e185fe2f22f31) with some patches in the [`code/patches`]((https://github.com/dmentipl/multigrain/tree/master/code/patches)) directory.
+We use Phantom version [`666da9e8`](https://github.com/danieljprice/phantom/commit/666da9e892cb3f2d9f89e132504e185fe2f22f31) with some patches in the [`code/patches`](https://github.com/dmentipl/multigrain/tree/master/code/patches) directory applied in particular cases.
 As long as the conda environment (described above) is set up, the scripts to set up and run the tests and analyse the results should do everything.
 I.e. you don't need to manually clone Phantom and apply patches.
 Nor do you have to run `phantom` and `phantomsetup` manually.
 The scripts *should* do this.

 ### Running the Phantom multigrain tests